Skip to Content

 Bake in preheated 375 °F oven for about 8 minutes.

-TIP: I recommend only doing one tray at a time, or switching muffin tins on baking racks halfway through the bake time.
+TIP: I recommend only taking one tray at a time, or switching muffin tins on baking racks halfway through the baking time.

 *Note the pan is very hot so be careful!